Welcome to Lady Lake, Florida and amazing central Florida.

 There are so many cool things to do in this part of Florida that you can stay here for a month and never go to the same place twice.
 Here is our list of the most interesting and hidden treasures in this area of Florida.
 Lake Griffin State Park - State parks are always worth the trip.
 You can hike, fish, and walk through 400-year-old stands of oak.
 There are 620 acres of exploration and fun.
 Not only can you paddle on the swamp, but they offer guided tours.
 There are two hiking trails that are 2 miles long total.
 It’s a great place to see wildlife in the middle of a major US state.
 The park boasts raccoons, bobcats, coyotes, and bears.
 It’s an ideal place to take a break from the city and see true Southern wildlife.
+Smartphones might be the best thing to happen to RVers since the portable television.
+Besides making calls, you have access to a world of information that can make RV living easier and more fun.

 At Wilder Resorts, we talk to lots of folks who use apps to find things on the road, keep track of the things they need, and even just find a place to dump their sanitation tank.
 Here’s our list of the best apps for your travels: Once upon a time, a long time ago (the 1990’s), if you wanted to make a living from your RV, you had to write travel books.
 Today, the gig economy and the internet make it easy to make money while you travel the country.
 This is a very brief guide, but we’ll introduce you to everything you need to start making a living while you travel.
 After a couple of years, you can make a reliable living and never have to be in the same place twice.
 At our Ft Myers RV resort and two of our Texas RV resorts, we have people who come by all the time that work right from their RV.
 You can see them sitting at picnic tables typing or using a mouse to create digital art.
 One of them says that he makes over $100,000 a year and he only works about 4 hours a day.